37 Metaphors for Lost with Meaning and Examples

 16. Lost in the Void

-Meaning: The void represents emptiness and a lack of direction, symbolizing the deep feeling of being lost and disconnected.
+Meaning: The void represents emptiness and a lack of direction.

 Examples in Context: